ShreyashInsights/email-spam-classifer/README.md

-# Email Spam Generation using NLP
+# Email Spam Classifier

-This project is aimed at generating email spam using Natural Language Processing (NLP) techniques.
-It utilizes machine learning algorithms and text generation models to create convincing spam emails.
+This project is aimed at developing a machine learning model to classify emails as either spam or legitimate (ham).
+It utilizes Natural Language Processing (NLP) techniques and classification algorithms to achieve this task.

 ## Table of Contents